 Another poster depicts a seated woman in BART car holding an open copy of The Joy Luck Club by Amy Tan.
 Around her is a smoky scene depicting two women in traditional Chinese garb, paper lanterns and butterflies.

-The three works belong to a poster-art program being installed in unused advertising spaces in a number of BART stations around the system.
+The three arworks belong to a poster-art program being installed in unused advertising spaces in a number of BART stations around the system.

-They are the creations of artist Owen Smith of Alameda, whose work may be familiar.
-He's done 18 New Yorker covers, illustrations for detective and children's books and a number of public art works, including murals at a Brooklyn subway station and Dashiell Hammett-themed posters on kiosks along Market Street in San Francisco.
+They are the creations of artist Owen Smith of Alameda, whose work may be familiar to many people since he's done 18 New Yorker covers, illustrations for detective and children's books and a number of public art works including murals at a Brooklyn subway station and Dashiell Hammett-themed posters on kiosks along Market Street.

 “I like doing art that’s accessible,” Smith said in a BART news release.
 “I like gallery work, too, but the BART posters don't depend on someone going into a gallery to see them.
 It can be part of their daily lives, their daily commute."

-Like two previous BART poster-art projects, the works in this series do not contain explicit messages.
+Like two previous BART poster-art pojects, the works in this series do not contain explicit messages.